swiftlang/swift/docs/SIL.rst

 Deallocates a box or reference type instance, bypassing the reference counting mechanism.
 The box must have a retain count of one.
 This does not destroy the reference type instance or the values inside the box.
-The contents of the reference-counted instance must be fully initialized or destroyed before ``dealloc_ref`` is applied.
+The contents of the heap object must have been fully uninitialized or destroyed before ``dealloc_ref`` is applied.

 Accessing Memory